Krayher/olist-biller/README.md

 **For full list of project needs check requirements.txt**

+**WARNING:**
+(Make sure to avoid DJANGO v2.1.3 in this specific app.
+It doesn't work with Heroku and Google Chrome)

 # Project standards

-I've been trying my best to follow up the project requirements as follows:

 * Practice the 12 Factor-App concepts;
 * Use SOLID design principles;
 * Use programming good practices;
 * Use git best practices (With clear and straightforward messages)
 * Flexible database fields with no locks by datatype
 * PEP8 code standard

-However, due my lack of time right now some vital pieces of code in which could be rewritten in a more pythonic and clear way, couldn't be done yet.
-Certainly they will take in place on future releases.

 **NOTE:**